gispos/AvsPmod/README.md

-# Version 2.6.9.6 GPo
+# Version 2.6.9.8 GPo
 - With pinterf (pfmod) modifications
-- Avisynth header version 6
+- Avisynth header version 6 + needed part's from H8
 - For more see changelog
 ##### AvsPmod needs write permissions in its own directory.
 So please do not unzip into a system program directory!
 -----